-- Data Collection Studies – the systematic approach to gathering and measuring information from a variety of sources (often personnal health data) to get a complete and accurate picture of an area of health related research.
+- Data Collection Studies – the systematic approach to gathering and measuring information from a variety of sources (often personal health data) to get a complete and accurate picture of an area of health related research.

 How is research governed?

-The National Statement on Ethical Conduct in Human Research 2007 (National Statement) provides guidelines for Researchers, Human Research Ethics Committees (HRECs) and others conducting ethical review of research, and also emphasises institutions’ responsibilities for the quality, safety and ethical acceptability of research that they sponsor or permit to be carried out under their auspices.
+The National Statement on Ethical Conduct in Human Research (2007 incorporating all updates) provides guidelines for Researchers, Human Research Ethics Committees (HRECs) and others conducting ethical review of research, and also emphasises institutions’ responsibilities for the quality, safety and ethical acceptability of research that they sponsor or permit to be carried out under their auspices.
 In addition to the National Statement, the Australian Code for the Responsible Conduct of Research has an essential role in promoting good research governance.
 The Research Code sets down the broad principles of responsible and accountable research practice, and identifies the responsibilities of institutions and researchers in areas such as data and record management, publication of findings, authorship, conflict of interest, supervision of students and research trainees, and the handling of allegations of research misconduct.

 Who approves research?